cloudmesh-community/book/chapters/prg/python/python.md

 ```

 In this example, *You guessed correctly!* will only be printed if the
-variable x equals to four.
+variable x equals four.
 Python can also execute
-multiple conditions using the elif and else keywords.
+multiple conditions using the `elif` and `else` keywords.

 ``` python
 x = int(input("Guess x:"))